puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/control_repository.md

 ## Control repository development workflow

-Now that Puppet is running with code depolyed from your control repository, let's walk through the process of introducing changes to your a local copy of the repository, creating a PR to merge those changes to your upstream repository, and finally deploying those changes to production.
+Now that Puppet is running with code deployed from your control repository, let's walk through the process of introducing changes to your a local copy of the repository, creating a PR to merge those changes to your upstream repository, and finally deploying those changes to production.